Activities For Brain Health: Its The Variety That Counts - UrduPoint

 Although the research has limitations, the findings warrant further investigation.Taking part in a range of activities might protect our cognitive abilities as we age.Although it is not inevitable, cognitive decline is often associated with advancing age.

-As adults in the Western world live increasingly long lives, understanding how to preserve and nurture the brain's function becomes ever more important.Over the years, studies have shown that both physical and cognitive activity correlate with improved cognitive performance.On the other side of the coin, research has demonstrated that individuals who spend long periods doing more passive activities, such as watching television, are more likely to experience steeper cognitive decline.The importance of varietyRather than just assessing the overall level of activity, the authors of the latest study ask whether variety plays a role in keeping the mind sharp.Also, taking part in a range of activities often means that individuals meet more people.
+As adults in the Western world live increasingly long lives, understanding how to preserve and nurture the brain's function becomes ever more important.Over the years, studies have shown that both physical and cognitive activity correlate with improved cognitive performance.On the other side of the coin, research has demonstrated that individuals who spend long periods doing more passive activities, such as watching television, are more likely to experience steeper cognitive decline.The importance of varietyRather than just assessing the overall level of activity, the authors of the latest study ask whether variety plays a role in keeping the mind sharp.The authors explain that "[e]xperiencing and learning from a variety of activities in daily life are posited to increase cognitive reserve capacity and resilience, leading to better performance on cognitively challenging tasks."Also, taking part in a range of activities often means that individuals meet more people.

+The authors explain that social activity, in itself, promotes "one's social network, knowledge, and psychological and cognitive resources.

 Every day for 8 consecutive days, they asked these individuals whether they had taken part in any of the following seven common activities:Using this information, the authors gave each participant a score for activity diversity that captured both the variety and consistency of activity.After 10 years, the scientists asked the same group of individuals the same questions.